-Source: Uptime Institute Cooling System Survey 2023 While thermal limits of air cooling are being challenged, the current and upcoming densities are only scratching the surface of what is possible with liquid immersion cooling.
-To put that in perspective, GRC's customers have successfully deployed systems supporting up to 400W TDP chips, currently the highest TDP mainstream CPU, and rack densities exceeding 120 kW/rack!
+Source: Uptime Institute Cooling System Survey 2023

+While thermal limits of air cooling are being challenged, the current and upcoming densities are only scratching the surface of what is possible with liquid immersion cooling.
+To put that in perspective, GRC's customers have successfully deployed systems supporting up to 400W TDP chips, currently the highest TDP mainstream CPU, and densities exceeding 120 kW/rack!

+High-Performance Processors Ideal for Immersion Cooling1

 Given this backdrop, the industry now poses an essential question: Over time, can single-phase immersion cooling continue to keep pace with escalating heat loads?

-Based on our expertise in the field, the answer is a resounding "Yes."
-Immersion cooling is not only adept at handling the heightened heat outputs of today's processors but is also strategically primed to address the challenges presented by next-generation applications and the increasingly dense ITE that enables them.
+Based on our expertise in the field, the answer is a resounding yes.
+Immersion cooling is not only adept at handling the heightened heat outputs of today's processors but is also primed to address the challenges presented by next-generation applications and the increasingly dense ITE that enables them.

 In this paper we examine immersion cooling's trajectory, as well as spotlight its role in addressing a significant concern in the data center industry: the Density Paradox.
-The subsequent section will dissect this challenge, paving the way for an in-depth exploration of the enhancements on the horizon and the approaches being considered for cooling chips expected to surpass 1000W in the future.
-The Density Paradox When we think about data center cooling, we often consider the total heat load that needs to be cooled.
-But one metric that may be even more important than the total heat load is density.
-In the past, we've thought of density from the perspective of the whole data center, often evaluated in terms of its power density (W/m^2), hardware density (U/m^2), or from the perspective of rack density (kW/rack).
+The subsequent section will dissect this challenge, paving the way for an in-depth exploration of innovations that have enabled the immersion cooling of 1000W chips, as well as future advancements that could take us beyond that incredible milestone.

+The Density Paradox

+When we think about data center cooling, we often consider the total heat load.
+But one metric that may be even more important is density.
+In the past, we've thought of density from the perspective of the whole data center, often evaluated in terms of its power density (W/m^2) , hardware density (U/m^2) , or from the perspective of rack density (kW/rack).

 However, neither the average data center density nor the rack density have changed as dramatically as one would expect.
-One of the primary reasons densities have stayed relatively flat, while hardware continues to get hotter, is due to the limitations of existing power and cooling infrastructure.
-Most data centers in operation today were designed and built with air cooling in mind, which typically maxes out at ~15 kW/rack.
+One of the primary reasons densities have stayed relatively flat, while hardware continues to get hotter, is the limitations of existing power and cooling infrastructure.
+Most data centers in operation today were designed and built with air cooling in mind, which typically maxes out at ~ 15 kW/rack.
 Newer air-cooling technologies such as rear door heat exchangers (RDHx) can increase that density to 20-25 kW/rack, but anything beyond that starts to push the limits of practicality.

-When looking at how data center cooling may evolve in the coming years, we need to drill down into the drivers of thermal density.
+When looking at how data center cooling may evolve, we need to drill down into the drivers of thermal density.
 Specifically, we need to consider three additional factors that are changing dramatically and will bring about a paradigm shift in the way we cool servers in the data center of the future:

-2 - Hardware chip density, in terms of the number of chips (CPUs/GPUs/accelerators) per server - Chip power density, in terms of the thermal design power (TDP) of chips - ESG regulations and company targets forcing dramatic reductions in power usage These factors are driven by macro trends such as:
+- Hardware chip density, in terms of the number of chips (CPUs/GPUs/accelerators) per server - Chip power density, in terms of the thermal design power (TDP) of chips - ESG regulations and company targets forcing dramatic reductions in power usage

+These factors are driven by macro trends such as: